Art History & Archaeology

 Classical Languages: Ancient Greek, Latin

 We place an emphasis on learning beyond the classroom, offering you a hands-on experience in the rich environment of Greece.
 As much as practicable, classes are held on-site adding a new dimension to learning and a global understanding of the subject.

 We offer an extensive curriculum at the junior-year level.
 The course offerings are augmented by study-travel to important historical sites, designed to enhance classroom material and give you a deeper understanding of Greece.
 All courses are taught in English.

-The archaeology and art history courses provide a wealth of opportunities to study authentic materials and original artefacts.
-For instance, more than half of A331 Aegean and Ancient Greek Art and Archaeology course takes place on-site and in the world renowned museums of Athens.
-Courses from other disciplines also take advantage of opportunities to bring you in to direct contact with in the local community – such as courses in service learning, environment, government, immigration and modern Greek.
+All courses make use of the abundant resources in Athens and of what can be seen or experienced directly.
+The Archaeology and Art History courses provide a wealth of opportunities to study authentic materials and original artifacts.
+For instance, the majority of the A331 Aegean and Ancient Greek Art and Archaeology course takes place on-site and in the world renowned museums of Athens.
+Courses from other disciplines also bring you in to direct contact with the local community – such as courses in service learning, environment, government, immigration and modern Greek.

 Qualified students can opt to take any three-hundred-level courses at the four-hundred level by formally declaring their intention to do so and completing reading and writing assignments similar in size and scope to those expected in four-hundred-level courses.
 Courses listed as four-hundred-level are seminars on special topics and are reserved for those able to engage in advanced work.